-- 3.21 Progress on allocated sites is set out in Table 3.7 below.
+3.23 Progress on allocated sites is set out in Table 3.8 below.
 2013/14 saw the first completions on the strategic site at Newbury Racecourse, with the first phase of 421 dwellings completed by March 2016.
-Work is well underway on both the second and third phase of the development. - 3.22 Progress on Sandleford Park has been slower than anticipated in the Core Strategy.
+Work is well underway on both the second and third phase of the development.

+3.24 Progress on Sandleford Park has been slower than anticipated in the Core Strategy.
 A supplementary planning document for Sandleford Park, which provides guidelines for a planning application, was adopted in September 2013 and updated in March 2015 to ensure that the development and the associated infrastructure is delivered in a comprehensive manner.
-Applications were refused in November and December 2017, as significant objections, particularly related to highways, had not been resolved. - 3.23 The Housing Site Allocations DPD examination was almost complete at March 2017, with the Inspector's Report received on 6 April 2017.
-A number of site had already received planning permission as shown in the table below, which also updates the position to Jan 2018.
+Applications were refused in November and December 2017, as significant objections, particularly related to highways, had not been resolved.
+New applications were submitted in April 2019 and are awaiting a decision.